Apache Kafka® version upgrade

 In the

-configsection of the required Managed Service for Apache Kafka® cluster, add theversionfield (the Apache Kafka® version) or edit the existing one:resource "yandex_mdb_kafka_cluster" "<cluster_name>" { ... config { version = "<version>" } } -
+configsection of the Managed Service for Apache Kafka® cluster, add theversionfield (the Apache Kafka® version) or update its value if it already exists:resource "yandex_mdb_kafka_cluster" "<cluster_name>" { ... config { version = "<version>" } } -

 Make sure the settings are correct.